 A word to the wise ain’t necessary, it’s the stupid ones who need the advice.

 A recently reported Massachusetts Superior Court case informs on this point.
-Although this case provides an interesting legal treatment of a contract issue (indeed, so interesting that the case was featured on the front page of Massachusetts Lawyers Weekly), it’s primary appeal is morbid curiosity.
-What was he thinking?… Read the full article
+Although this case provides an interesting legal treatment of a contract issue (indeed, so interesting that the case was featured on the front page of Massachusetts Lawyers Weekly), it’s primary appeal is morbid curiosity.… Read the full article